rajatmakwana/frontend-assignement/README.md

     npm start
     ```

+5. Start the backend server:
+    ```bash
+    node server.js
+    ```

-5. Open your browser and visit `http://localhost:3000` to view the application.
+6. Open your browser and visit `http://localhost:3000` to view the application.

 ## Technologies Used
 - **React**: Frontend framework for building user interfaces.